express-rate-limit/express-rate-limit/README.md

    * @method function
    * @param {string} key - The key to use as the unique identifier passed
    *                     down from RateLimit.
-   * @param {Store~incrCallback} cb - The callback issued when the underlying
+   * @param {Function} cb - The callback issued when the underlying
    *                                store is finished.
    *
-   * The callback should be triggered with three values:
+   * The callback should be called with three values:
    *  - error (usually null)
    *  - hitCount for this IP
    *  - resetTime - JS Date object (optional, but necessary for X-RateLimit-Reset header) */ this.incr = function(key, cb) {
-    // ...
+    // increment storage
+    cb(null, hits, resetTime);
   };

   /**